Jonasbru3m/Jonasbru3m/README.md

 - 👋 Hi, I’m @Jonasbru3m
-- 👀 I’m interested in Gaming/Python/Java
+- 👀 I’m interested in Gaming/Python/C++
-- 🌱 I’m currently learning C++ :/
-- 📫 How to reach me Jonasbru3m#2732
+- 📫 How to reach me Jonasbru3m on Discord

 <!---
 Jonasbru3m/Jonasbru3m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.